vaquerizaslab/fanc/fanc-doc/klot-executable/region_panel_types.rst

 .. image:: images/klot_line_multi.png

 You can label datasets with ``-l``, which will add a legend to your plot.
-By default, Kai-C will try to find a placement with minimum overlap to the plotted lines.
+By default, FAN-C will try to find a placement with minimum overlap to the plotted lines.
 If you prefer, you can position the legend somewhere else using the ``--legend-location`` parameter.
 Possible locations can be found
 `here <https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.legend.html>`_.